Casey Netball Association

 Should the result be another draw the game shall continue until one team has a two (2) goal advantage.

-a) All matches, junior and senior shall comprise of four quarters of ten minutes, with a half time break of one minute.
+a) All matches, junior and senior shall comprise of four quarters of either nine (9) or ten (10) minutes, with a half time break of one minute.
+Premier League will comprise of four quarters of fifteen (15) minutes with a half time break of 3 minutes and 2 minute quarterly breaks.

 b) Four points shall be awarded for a win, two for a draw and four points for a bye.